chrisandoryan/Wazoy/README.md

 ## Getting Started
 ### 1. Setup Your Challenge Container
-Well, just do your thing.\
+Well, just do your thing. ¯\\_(ツ)_/¯
-Spawn spawn bang bang challenge development.\
-¯\\_(ツ)_/¯

 ### 2. Sidecar VEnvoy to Challenge Container

+To use VEnvoy for your CTF challenge, add VEnvoy configuration to the `docker-compose.yml`.
+As a sidecar deployment, **one CTF challenge container will need one VEnvoy container**.

 You can obtain a prebuilt version of VEnvoy from [siahaan/venvoy](https://hub.docker.com/repository/docker/siahaan/venvoy) on Docker Hub.

-To use VEnvoy for your CTF challenge, adjust your `docker-compose.yml` to include the VEnvoy container(s).
-As a sidecar deployment, **one CTF challenge container will need one VEnvoy container**.

 ```
 version: '3'